 Once you’ve decided on a domain name, you’re ready to start setting up your site.
 You have two options: self-hosting or a free hosting service.

-A free hosting service (like Blogger or WordPress.com) is good for the short run if you don’t want to invest money right away and want to practice setting up a website.
+A free hosting service (like WordPress.com) is good for the short run if you don’t want to invest money right away and want to practice setting up a website.

-However, they look less professional as they have limited options for updating the design and customizing the website.
-They also don’t let you advertise or sell products, usually don’t offer support if you run into problems, and don’t give you a personalized web address.
+However, these websites look less professional as the free hosting services have limited options for updating the design and customizing the website.
+They also don’t let you advertise or sell products, embed email forms, usually don’t offer support if you run into problems, and don’t give you a personalized web address.

 For example, a free account at wordpress.com would have “wordpress” in the website address: nicolebianchi.wordpress.com.
 (Even if you are able to upgrade to a personalized web address, you still will not have the same functionality as a self-hosted website.)